dgroomes/kafka-playground/spring-seekable/README.md

   * `current-offsets` get current Kafka topic offsets for the `my-group` group

-## TODO
+## Wish List

-  * [x] DONE (wow, it was my bad all along! i never cleared the queue).
-Why doesn't this work?
-It appears to seek to the beginning but no messages get printed out that indicate any messages were actually re-processed.
-  * [x] OBSOLETE (fixed with queue thing) Shorten the shutdown hook timeout.
-It is by default 30 seconds.
-If you stop Kafka while the app is still running, then when you go to shut down the app it will take 30 seconds to shut down.
-  * [x] DONE (fixed with queue thing)The test is flaky.
+General clean ups, TODOs and things I wish to implement for this project:

   * [ ] Fix the tests.
 Consider using the `kafka-in-kafka-out` as an example codebase that has (hopefully?) figured out how to write automated tests against a local Kafka cluster.
 And, consider just deleting the test.
   * [ ] Fix the logging system.
 I'm using slf4j-simple as the logging backend which doesn't support terminal colors.
 I want to use Logback.
 I need to use the version of Logback that works with SLF4J 2.
 Should be easy, but haven't tried it before.

+### Finished Wish List Items

+These items were either completed or skipped.

+* [x] DONE (wow, it was my bad all along! i never cleared the queue).
+Why doesn't this work?
+It appears to seek to the beginning but no messages get printed out that indicate any messages were actually re-processed.
+* [x] OBSOLETE (fixed with queue thing) Shorten the shutdown hook timeout.
+It is by default 30 seconds.
+If you stop Kafka while the app is still running, then when you go to shut down the app it will take 30 seconds to shut down.
+* [x] DONE (fixed with queue thing)The test is flaky.